umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Image-Cropper/index.md

 The Image Cropper comes with an API to generate crop URLs.
 You can also access its raw data directly as a dynamic object.

-### MVC View Example to output a "banner" crop from an Image Cropper property with the alias "image"
+### Example to output a "banner" crop from an Image Cropper property with the alias "image"

 #### Using the current context